IncQueryLabs/MD_plugin_skeleton/README.md

 - Clone this repo
 - Import the projects in it
 - Open Gradle Tasks View (Window > Show View > Other... > Gradle)
-- Right click project com.incquerylabs.magicdraw.plugin.example > Gradle > Refresh Gradle Project
+- Right click project com.incquerylabs.magicdraw.plugin.example.root > Gradle > Refresh Gradle Project
   - This will synchronize it (loads tasks, and downloads dependencies from maven)
-- In the Gradle Tasks view, View Menu > Show All Tasks
-- run Gradle Task other/'extractDependencies' task (downloads and sets up MagicDraw)
+- run Gradle 'extractDependencies' task on the root project (downloads and sets up MagicDraw for both example)
   - Show View: Gradle Tasks
   - In the view toolbar, click Refresh Tasks for All Projects
   - In the view menu, check Show All Tasks
-  - Run com.incquerylabs.magicdraw.plugin.example > other > extractDependencies
+  - Run com.incquerylabs.magicdraw.plugin.example.root > other > extractDependencies
-- Right click project com.incquerylabs.magicdraw.plugin.example > Gradle > Refresh Gradle Project
+- Right click project com.incquerylabs.magicdraw.plugin.example.root > Gradle > Refresh Gradle Project
   - This will synchronize it again (loads MD dependencies)
 - run 'runJava' task (this will start MagicDraw)
 - Create or open a project